WenbinFei/wenbinfei.github.io/_posts/2020-08-10-complex-network-theory.md

 	</p>
 </body>

 The network can also be weighted by an attribute.
 For example, the interpersonal relationship is related to the time they know each other.
-I use weighted network features to study heat transfer and mechanical response in granular materials.
+I use weighted network features (weighted by contact area and thermal conductance) to study heat transfer and mechanical response in granular materials.

 <body>
 	<p align="center">